Q. Write a critical analysis of Wintering by Sylvia Plath.

 Filing

-They are moving in a line or sequence, similar to how soldiers march.
+They move in a line or sequence, similar to how soldiers march.
 This word describes the bees’ organized movement toward a goal.

 Stanza 6